 On the October 30, 2015 episode of ABC's 20/20, actress Leah Remini divulged details on the series of events that led to her leaving the Church of Scientology in 2013.
-A main disclosure: Remini alleges that there are serious consequences if Church members criticize the cult’s most famous son: Tom Cruise.
-Yes, in the Scientology world, one should never badmouth the diminutive (5'7") star of Cocktail, Days of Thunder, and Rock of Ages.
+Remini alleges that there are serious consequences if Church members criticize the organization's most famous son: Tom Cruise.
+Cruise joined Scientology in 1986, during the time between filming Risky Business and Top Gun.

-What is scientology and what are the main Scientology beliefs?
-In 1955, science fiction writer and founder of the religion L. Ron Hubbard had a written a Scientology program governing celebrity recruitment.
+Scientology has always loved celebrities.
+In 1955, science-fiction writer and founder of the religion L. Ron Hubbard had a written a Scientology program governing celebrity recruitment.
 He called it “Project Celebrity.”
 Hubbard offered rewards to Scientologists who targeted movie stars and celebrities.
 It was stated that: "If you bring one of them home you will get a small plaque as your reward."
 Hubbard believed that famous people would give his organization legitimacy.
 In a newsletter, Hubbard listed 63 famous celebrities for members to target.
 Walt Disney was on the list.
 So were Picasso, Liberace, and Groucho Marx.
 (None of them became Scientologists.)

-In her 20/20 interview, Remini revealed that Tom Cruise was one of the main factors leading to her leaving Scientology.
+In her 20/20 interview, Remini said that Tom Cruise was one of the main factors leading to her leaving Scientology.
 She said Cruise is so important to the church that the two are inseparable.
 Thus, in Scientology logic: an attack on Tom Cruise is an attack on Scientology.

-Tom Cruise Freaked Out Jerry O’Connell
+The Rumor: Cruise Freaked Out Jerry O’Connell

 In 2008, Jerry O’Connell made a Tom Cruise Scientology parody video for Funny or Die.
 O’Connell’s video is a satire of the infamous/intense video interview Cruise gave about Scientology.
 Cruise wields such power in the Scientology community that O’Connell still avoids him to this day.

-“I have not run into him,” he said on the podcast Allegedly with Theo Von & Matthew Cole Weiss.
-“I saw him at one event and I hid.
-I had to be at the event — I hid for as long as I could and when it was time to disperse, I literally was the first at valet.”Image: s_bukley / Shutterstock.com
+He said on the podcast Allegedly with Theo Von & Matthew Cole Weiss: “I saw [him] at one event and I hid.
+I had to be at the event.
+I hid for as long as I could.
+When it was time to disperse, I literally was the first at valet.”4,440447Do you believe this?